Summary: Physics (page 2)

 10.

-Since there are two natures (as form and as matter), is it then for the same science or for two different ones to know each?
+Since there are two aspects of nature — form and matter — is it then for the same science or for two different ones to know each?

 12.

-Physics seeks the causes of things, indeed it seeks to explain the world, yet we do not consider that we know each thing until we have grasped for each the why (i.e. grasped the first cause)
+Physics seeks the causes of things and aims to explain the world.
+Yet, we do not consider that we know each thing until we have grasped for each the why (i.e. grasped the first cause)

 13.

-Aristotle recalls the four types of cause: the cause as matter, as form, as principle of motion and as end.
+Aristotle recalls the four types of cause: material, formal, efficient, and final.

 Can chance be a cause?
-He exposes the idea of those who deny it and think that nothing happens by chance.
-Indeed, we would always find a hidden cause explaining what seems to happen by chance.
+Aristotle presents the view of those who deny it: nothing ever happens by chance, they argue, for a hidden cause always underlies what appears to happen by chance.

-For Aristotle, chance cannot be the cause of what happens frequently, or necessarily.
-However, chance must exist, to explain things that happen rarely.
+According to Aristotle, chance cannot be the cause of events that occur frequently or necessarily.
+Yet chance must exist to account for events that occur only rarely.

-Finally, just as we must distinguish between beings by themselves and by accident (this is the famous Aristotelian notions of substance and accident), there is also the cause by itself, and the cause by accident.
+Finally, just as we distinguish between beings in themselves and beings by accident — as in Aristotle's well-known notions of substance and accident — so too must we distinguish between causes in themselves and accidental causes.
 Chance is one: Chance is a cause by accident in things that happen with a view to an end

 14.